mjordan/createbag/README.md

 ## Features

 * Runs on Linux and Windows (after installation of prerequisites).
-Will likely run on OS X as well - testers welcome.
+OSX port is brand new and may still have some bugs.
 * Uses standard Graphical User Interface file/directory browser to allow user to select which directory to create Bag from.
 * Configuration options:
     * The ability to specify which configuration file to use (as a command-line parameter)